hypnoglow/helm-s3/README.md

 }
 ```

+### Helm version mode

+The plugin is able to detect if you are using Helm v2 or v3 automatically.
+If, for some reason, the plugin does not
+detect Helm version properly, you can set `HELM_S3_MODE` environment variable to value `2` or `3` to force the mode.

+Example:

+    # We have Helm version 3:
+    $ helm version --short
+    v3.0.2+g19e47ee

+    # For some reason, the plugin detects Helm version badly:
+    $ helm s3 version --mode
+    helm-s3 plugin version: 0.9.1
+    Helm version mode: v2

+    # Force the plugin to operate in v3 mode:
+    $ HELM_S3_MODE=3 helm s3 version --mode
+    helm-s3 plugin version: 0.9.1
+    Helm version mode: v3

 ## Usage

 *Note: some Helm CLI commands in v3 are incompatible with v2.
 Example commands below are provided for v2.
 For commands